 Renting a car in the USA can be an intimidating task.
 Rules of the roads are different along with the complex insurance jargon and terms used.
 There are a million sites out there all claiming to be the cheapest.
 It is also a pretty dull part of booking a trip.
 Some people are tempted to just leave it to the travel agent or go to the desk upon arrival.
 But fear not, Our guide will show you how to book a car in the USA.
 So you can get on with planning your incredible road trip.

 We will guide you through the best place to book, when is best to book and how to avoid the pitfalls of Insurance and Added Extra costs.
 So you can be sure you know exactly how to rent a car in the USA.

 Where to book from

 Booking a Hire car is as important a part of your trip as hotels and flights.
 Don’t wait until you get to your destination airport and book at the desk (we know you probably were not considering that) You will save far more by booking early

 Airline and Travel Agents

-Often your Airline or travel agent will offer you, Car Hire, at the time of booking.
-While this is undoubtedly convenient it is rarely cheapest and you are tied to the supplier and conditions they state, this gives you no choice to shop around not only for the best price but the best terms and inclusions such as fuel policy and insurance.
+Often your Airline or travel agent will offer you car hire at the time of booking.
+While this is undoubtedly convenient it is rarely the cheapest and you are tied to the supplier and conditions they state, this gives you no chance to shop around not only for the best price but the best terms and inclusions such as fuel policy and insurance.
 Even Virgin who can include car hire from FREE can end up costing you more as the included insurance is woefully inadequate and their upgrade is often more than regular car hire!

 We advise you to ignore the offers from Airlines and Travel agents and sort the car hire out yourselves.
-Unless the Hire Car is included with your package free.
+Unless the Hire Car is included with your package for free.